LianaN/local_humpback_vocalization/README.md

 This repository contains a series of Jupyter notebooks designed to guide through the process of building a machine learning model for humpback whale vocalization analysis.
 The notebooks cover everything from setting up the development environment to data acquisition, data revision, and data preprocessing.

-Thie repository uses the labeled data of humpback whale vocalizations from [Orcasound's AWS open data repository](https://open.quiltdata.com/b/acoustic-sandbox/tree/humpbacks/Emily-Vierling-Orcasound-data/Em_HW_data/flac_files/).
+This repository uses the labeled data of humpback whale vocalizations from [Orcasound's AWS open data repository](https://open.quiltdata.com/b/acoustic-sandbox/tree/humpbacks/Emily-Vierling-Orcasound-data/Em_HW_data/flac_files/).
 The dataset was prepared by Emily Vierling.
 It includes ~9,000 labels and is based on ~YY hours of audio data from 3 days during October 03-28, 2021.

 ## Table of Contents